games2click/games2click.github.io/docs/specifications/api/apis.md

 }
 ```

-## URL `/api/play/<player_slug>` (GET)
+## URL `/api/plays/get_game_state/<player_slug>` (GET)

 Return the current state of the game data.

-Each game plugin is responsible to return the current state of its own game
-in a manner that frontend plugin can render all its information. "turns" represent all moves in sequential order, so
+Each game plugin is responsible to return the current state of its own game in a manner that frontend plugin can render all its information. "turns" represent all moves in sequential order, so
 the client can easily determine which player did the last move (the last entry in the turns array).

-The exact type of
-of the entries in turns depends on the game.
-The game plugin can decide wich data is needed to play or view the next
-move.
-The entries of turns array must contain player information so the frontend can decide if the current player can
-do the current move or the player can only watch the current state of the game.
+The exact type of of the entries in turns depends on the game.
+The game plugin can decide wich data is needed to play or view the next move.
+The entries of turns array must contain player information so the frontend can decide if the current player can do the current move or the player can only watch the current state of the game.

-For easier understanding of the dtos example data of the game tic tac toe is used.
+For easier understanding of the dtos example data of the game Tic-Tac-Toe is used.

 ### DTO `game_state` (response)